frconor-ebook/meditations/_posts/2025-12-11-at-st-josephs-side.md

 "But the role of Joseph could not be reduced to this legal aspect.
 He was the model of a righteous man, a 'just' man (Matt.
 1:19) who, in perfect harmony with his spouse, welcomed the Son of God-made man and watched over his human growth.

-"Hence, during these days that precede Christmas, it\'s particularly fitting to establish a kind of spiritual dialogue with St. Joseph, so that he helps us live to the fullest this mystery of faith" (Pope Benedict XVI, *Angelus*, Dec.
+"Hence, during these days that precede Christmas, it's particularly fitting to establish a kind of spiritual dialogue with St. Joseph, so that he helps us live to the fullest this mystery of faith" (Pope Benedict XVI, *Angelus*, Dec.
 18, 2005).

 John Paul II left a wonderful meditation dedicated to St. Joseph.
-It\'s called *Redemptoris Custos* ("The Custodian of the Redeemer").
-It\'s on the Internet---very useful reading during these days.
+It's called *Redemptoris Custos* ("The Custodian of the Redeemer").
+It's on the Internet---very useful reading during these days.

 In that document, "among the many aspects that he emphasized, he dedicates a particular importance to the silence of St. Joseph.
 His silence is permeated with the contemplation of the mystery of God, in an attitude of total availability to the divine will." (*ibid*.).